sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/index.md

 See the [`openid` auth provider documentation](../config/site_config.md#openid-connect-including-google-workspace) for the full set of configuration options.

-### Filter to control user sign-up
+### How to control user sign-up with OpenID auth provider

 **allowSignup**

-  It allows new users to creating their accounts via OpenID, or blocks the sign-up when set to `false`.
+  If true or not set, it allows new users to creating their Sourcegraph accounts via OpenID.
-  If not set, it defaults to `true`.
+  When `false`, sing-up won't be available and a site admin should create new users accounts.

   ```json
     {